SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 App.XAML and it’s code behind

 Now although App.XAML looks like any other Silverlight page, in fact it is not.
-Mainly because this page will never be rendered.&nbsp; In programming speak it is the entry point for any Silverlight application and also the GLOBAL reference for the project (it is always in memory).&nbsp; As it has it is two constituent parts, it has globals for both XAML and code.
+Mainly because this page will never be rendered.
+In programming speak it is the entry point for any Silverlight application and also the GLOBAL reference for the project (it is always in memory).
+As it has it is two constituent parts, it has globals for both XAML and code.

-The XAML global is good for templates that will be used throughout the project to save on duplicating formatting and styling or if you use an image or resource constantly throughout the project, the Code behind is the same.&nbsp; We will skip the XAML because it is not all that important to us here (you can look if you wish):
+The XAML global is good for templates that will be used throughout the project to save on duplicating formatting and styling or if you use an image or resource constantly throughout the project, the Code behind is the same.
+We will skip the XAML because it is not all that important to us here (you can look if you wish):

 ![image](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/6378.image_5F00_thumb_5F00_31EF017A.png)

 App.XAML.cs file

-Here you can some of the gubbin’s (boilerplate code) running the XAN framework within Silverlight.&nbsp; You have a Content manager 9which gets access to the content project through the portable library as described earlier), we also have a Framework Dispatcher Timer, which is the Game clock (in normal XNA this is all sealed within the Game Class).&nbsp; then finally within the constructor a new function is called from within the XNA framework to kick of the Framework dispatcher timer and begin the game.
+Here you can some of the gubbin’s (boilerplate code) running the XAN framework within Silverlight.
+You have a Content manager 9which gets access to the content project through the portable library as described earlier), we also have a Framework Dispatcher Timer, which is the Game clock (in normal XNA this is all sealed within the Game Class).  then finally within the constructor a new function is called from within the XNA framework to kick of the Framework dispatcher timer and begin the game.

 Nuff said, phew, anyone need a drink now.